Political hip-hop: Worldwide

 On a global scale, hip hop's public reputation and exhibition is varied.
 For instance, Canada's most prominent political hip hop act is The Dope Poet Society, who are known for anti-racist and anti-war activism, as well as denouncing both liberal and conservative politicians.
 Their politics could be described as third-worldism, or black internationalism.
 For example, in "Bombay to Zimbabwe," lead rapper Professor D states "from Bombay to Zimbabwe I study sharply: Bob Marley, Marcus Garvey, Mahatma Gandhi, Black Panther Party."
 Possibly on purpose, these influences seem ideologically contradictory in some ways (e.g. for instance, Marley's subtle socialism vs. Garvey's anti-communism, and non-violence vs. violence) but taken together they represent different approaches to the shared goal of linking anti-racist and anti-colonial struggles in the Americas and the rest of the world.
 Professor D and The Dope Poet Society also seem to represent this ideology on their album by featuring American political rappers like dead prez and others with rappers from around the world including Nigeria and Colombia.
 Other examples of hip hop around the world offer opposite perspectives.
-For example, Lowkey and Iron Sheik have expressed anti-Zionist views in their music, whereas Golan, Pope Troy and Subliminal have expressed pro-Zionist views. with Pope Troy combining Donald Trumps American conservative ideologues with pro-Israeli ideals acting as a political lobbyist for the different representation of groups.
+For example, Lowkey and Iron Sheik have expressed anti-Zionist views in their music, whereas Golan, Pope Troy and Subliminal have expressed pro-Zionist views, with Pope Troy combining Donald Trump's American conservative ideologues with pro-Israeli ideals acting as a political lobbyist for the different representation of groups.